mvolkmann/blog/src/flutter.md

 The child widgets are specified in a `List` that is the value of the `children` argument constructor argument.

-A `Column` widget consumes all the available space in its parent widget.

 The "main" axis is vertical and the "cross" axis is horizontal.

 This constructor for widget takes the following named parameters,